 Due to ill health, frailty and diminished energy, care home residents can’t pop down the pub or out to socialise with friends.
 Those whose families live far away might not have any visitors or even see anyone from outside the home for weeks at a time.
 We set up Cocktails in Care Homes in 2010 to change this.

 What I love about the parties is they make me feel that people think about you.

 Cocktails is a project that we are incredibly proud of and which has brought great joy, fun and friendship to many people for nearly 10 years.
 It has always been supported by an amazing group of people and a jigsaw of financial support from individuals, partners, companies, trusts and foundations.
-Sadly, despite our best efforts we have recently been unable to secure enough funds to continue as we are.
+Sadly, in January despite our best efforts we were unable to secure enough funds to continue as we are.
 Magic Me has subsidised Cocktails in the past but as a small charity with many commitments is no longer able to do this.
 The majority of our income is restricted by the funders who give it, to specific projects and expenditure.

 With a heavy heart we are scaling back Cocktails in Care Homes and bringing it to a close in July this year.

 What does this mean?
 We are currently running parties in 18 care homes and extra care schemes across London, volunteers who are already inducted will be able to attend parties in all of them as planned in March.
 From April to June we will run monthly parties in eight care homes.
 If you are volunteer you should already have received an email from us – if for some reason this has gone astray key information is on our FAQ sheet here.

 We aim for each party to be a fabulous social event that just happens to be held in a care home, which anyone, regardless of age, would like to attend.
 Our parties are attended by residents, their relatives and care staff.